imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-bears.md

 - **Violent behavior**: A very aggressive bear may indicate that you need to review your behavior to avoid violent responses or attitudes.
 Learning to control your anger is essential for your well-being.
 - **Success in the face of challenges**: If you manage to defeat the bear, it is an omen of success and overcoming what is harming you or is toxic for you.

-This article is merely informative; at Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+This article is merely informative; at AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to go to a psychologist to treat your particular case.

 ### Bibliography